Small Business Problems

 Building a reputation

 For companies of all sizes, small ones included, whose names have been known for a while, it’s easy to talk about getting new customers or keeping the existing ones.
-They know the ins and outs of their niche, and they know their customers so well that it’s very difficult for newbies to step in and steal their spotlight.
+They know the ins and outs of their niche, and they know their customers so well that it’s tough for newbies to step in and steal their spotlight.
 However, a new business has to start from scratch and become a household name from a completely anonymous company.

 Keeping up with the times